 It’s great to get out of the house and do something different during the school holidays.
-You’re spoilt for choice when it comes to things to do in Wales during half term, but how do you choose from everything that’s on offer?
+There are many things going on in Wales during half term, but how do you choose from everything that’s on offer?
 We’ve put some ideas together to help you plan a fun and memorable half term to look forward to, whether your family is into theme parks, kite festivals or beach time.

 How about some high-energy excitement and adventure during half term, something that’s the opposite of school or work and helps you get that endorphin rush?
 With an array of adventure and theme parks, Wales has you covered.